The Stuff: Production

 The gatehouse at the Mohonk Mountain House was featured in a scene in The Stuff.

 On April 15, 1983, the Hollywood Reporter reported that the film was originally going to be titled Stuff! and the budget would be $10 million.
 Shooting for the film started in August 1984 and ended in September of that year.
 Filming locations included New Paltz, New York, New York City, and Los Angeles.
 Post-production began in January 1985 at Raleigh Studios in Los Angeles and continued into the summer.
 The Mohonk Mountain House gatehouse was notably used as Colonel Malcolm Grommett Spears' headquarters in the film.

 Multiple puppets were used to simulate the deaths of characters who had become hosts of The Stuff.
 Four models of Garrett Morris's head were made for Charlie's transformation sequence, one of which Cohen still claimed to own.
 When The Stuff was eaten on screen, Tofutti, yogurt, and whipped cream were used.
 For visual effect, mashed potato flakes, polyurethane foam, and firefighting foam were used.
 Because fish bones made up the firefighting foam, it had a fetid odor.

 The script was an original story by Cohen.
 He commented on consumerism in the United States and called some of the products being sold "damaging".
 He said that he frequently read about product recalls because of these products "harming people" and cited unhealthy foods as an example of this phenomenon.
 He cited the consumption of "junk food" and its effects as his influence.
 He questioned how this consumption could be detrimental.

 Cohen wanted to cast Arsenio Hall as "Chocolate Chip Charlie" W. Hobbs, since he thought he was not only a good actor but also a rising star.
 The executives at New World Pictures, however, wanted someone more recognizable and thus cast Garrett Morris instead.
-Morris did not enjoy working with Cohen; in a "Random Roles" section at AV Club where Morris was asked about "The Stuff", he simply said that if he did not respect someone, he would not talk about them, and therefore he had nothing to say about Larry Cohen.
+Morris did not enjoy working with Cohen; in a "Random Roles" section at The A.V.
+Club where Morris was asked about The Stuff, he simply said that if he did not respect someone, he would not talk about them, and therefore he had nothing to say about Larry Cohen.